datarootsio/ml-skeleton-py/HOWTO.md

 Note the dependency: `generate_dataset` > `train` > `prediction`.

+## Example scripts

+In source directory, we provide basic examples of scripts for generating final dataset with features,
+training, calculating predictions, and model explanations.
+After running train script, model and metadata
+will be saved in `models` directory.
+Predictions are saved in `predictions` and details included in log.

 ## Model metadata

 After training the model, metadata are being generated, using helper methods  from `mlmonkey` package.